Lifemark – Clinical Psychologist – Mental Health Lead, Ontario – Toronto, ON

 Qualifications:

-• CPA/APA accredited internship/residency (or equivalent) in Clinical Psychology
+• CPA/APA accredited internship/residency (or equivalent) in clinical psychology

-• Five years experience post PhD in clinical mental health
+• Five years experience post PhD in clinical mental health an asset

 • Knowledge of psychiatric rehabilitation principles and practices